-Digital identity is the information about an individual or organization that is available on the web.
+Digital identity is the information about an individual or organization available on the web.
 Typically, digital identity includes business-sensitive and personally identifiable data (PII) such as:

-Centralized online service providers control and use this information silo to identify, validate, and track users for availing their services.
-However, they often exchange data without their users’ consent.
-User data exists in databases that are vulnerable to hacks.
-It warrants the need for creating trusted identities with a secure, global, and self-sovereign digital identity management solution.
+Centralized online service providers control and use this user information silo to identify, validate, and track users for availing their services.
+However, they often exchange data without users’ consent.
+This user data exists in databases that are vulnerable to hacks.
+It warrants the need for creating trusted identities with an authentic, global, and self-sovereign digital identity management solution.

 The essential features of a systematic decentralized, self-sovereign identity management solution are:

 Hyperledger Indy provides tools and components to develop a distributed, permissioned solution on a global scale.
 It makes it possible to develop a system that brings analog IDs under one platform, similar to the real-world wallet concept.
 It is ideal for programming IoT devices and enabling stakeholders to accumulate digital credentials and authenticate themselves without intermediaries.

 Indy provides solutions to eliminate information silos and fix database vulnerability.